Our Sales Team's Inbox Is Killing Your Revenue: And Nobody Wants to Talk About It

 - Audit the time: Don't guess.
 Watch.
 How much time does your team spend searching for emails versus talking to clients?

 - Aggressively Filter: Look at what’s filling up the inbox that shouldn't be there.
-Internal newsletters?
-Automated alerts?
-CC's on threads they don't need?
 Route it somewhere else.

 - Prioritize Visibility: Create a way for active opportunities to stand out.
 They should never be buried in the noise.